JasperDekoninck/Super-mario-bros/README.md

 # Tetris
-This project is a simple implementation of the Tetris game using Python and Pygame.
-I used the TetrisFriends rules (since I like them), which specifically means you can hold blocks.
+This project is a simple implementation of the Super Mario Bros game using Python and Pygame.
+You can create new world and play them.

 ## Install
 First, install [Conda](https://docs.conda.io/projects/miniconda/en/latest/) and then run: